rmdegennaro/riotsu.com_site_source/content/thoughtful.md

 ## Quotes:

   * "Never cruel nor cowardly.
 Never give up nor give in."
 Promise of the The Doctor, The Day of the Doctor, Doctor Who.
 (TV show)
+  * "But while the hungry man seek any food in sight, the greedy man seek only appetite." - Ben Harper, Wicked Man (song)
+  * "There comes a time when we must decide between what is easy and what is right." - Albus Dumbledore, Harry Potter (book series)
+  * "First they came for the Socialists, and I did not speak out — Because I was not a Socialist.
+Then they came for the Trade Unionists, and I did not speak out — Because I was not a Trade Unionist.
+Then they came for the Jews, and I did not speak out — Because I was not a Jew.
+Then they came for me—and there was no one left to speak for me." - Martin Niemöller
   * "When you are calm and at peace you will know what to do." - Yoda, Star Wars: Empire Strikes Back (movie)
-  * "There comes a time when we must decide between what is easy and what is right." - Albus Dumbledore, Harry Potter (book series)
-  * "But while the hungry man seek any food in sight, the greedy man seek only appetite." - Ben Harper, Wicked Man (song)
   * "There will always be those who mean to do us harm.
 To stop them we risk awakening the same evil within ourselves.
 Our first instinct is to   * seek revenge when those we love are taken from us.
 But that's not who we are." - James T. Kirk, Star Trek: Into Darkness (movie)
   * "Growing up is not becoming mature, but knowing when to act like a kid and when not too" - my Grandmother
   * "Man's mind is not a container to be filled, but rather a fire to be kindled." - Dorthea Brande